MARISSA OLEGARIO

 Olegario’s pedagogy incorporates community engagement activities.
 As part of her curriculum, her students participate in community projects which have included: organizing a concert to benefit the Community Food Bank of Southern Arizona; volunteering for Tucson’s River Restoration Project to extract arundo donax, an invasive species that is also the material that makes reeds; and perform at an annual School of Music community outreach event organized and led by Olegario, Musical Murals, taking community members on a tour of 10 murals around downtown Tucson, coupled with music by student chamber ensembles from the University of Arizona.
 After a massive turnout of over 600 people, Musical Murals’ landmark success led to a feature on the Arizona Arts Signature Series.
 In addition, Olegario hosted the 2022 Meg Quigley Vivaldi Competition Symposium.

-A successful pedagogue, Olegario was nominated for the University of Arizona’s “Five Star Faculty Award” in 2021.
+A successful pedagogue, Olegario was nominated for the University of Arizona’s “Five Star Faculty Award” in 2021 and 2024.
 Her students have won professional orchestral positions, been awarded grants and fellowships, gone on to top graduate programs, built private teaching studios and work administrative jobs.
 She received her doctorate from SUNY Stony Brook (D.M.A.), and also attended Northwestern University (B.M.) and the Yale School of Music (M.M.), the latter of which awarded her its Alumni Prize.

 A native of El Dorado Hills, California, Olegario cherishes the beautiful landscape of the Tohono O’odham Nation—also named Tucson, Arizona—where she makes her home with her husband Cody and her crazy dog, Rocky.
 A lover of trail running, her non-bassoon activities often find her training for her next distance race, including races anywhere between 5 and 50K.